 - Too few for the overwhelming amount of visitors they are meant to serve.

 Check out the Shop/Donate page to make a donation to the Friends of Pier Park account held at the Bank of America.
 Funds will be used to improve thePier Park Disc Golf Course, the Pier Park Tennis Courts fund or as matching funds for grant proposals.

 Friends of Pier Park members are dedicated to the enhancement and protection of Pier Park.
 As a non-profit group, we advocate for this beautiful park, its public pool, skatepark, tennis courts, ball fields, disc golf course and amazing trees.
 We also organize volunteer work parties in cooperation with Portland Parks and Recreation to remove invasive plants and graffiti, plant native trees and shrubs and improve the trails and disc course.

-We meet monthly on the third Tuesday at 6:30 pm at the St. Johns Community Center.
+Our next meeting is Monday, May 19th at 6:30 pm at the St. Johns Community Center.
 All are welcome.